untra/untra.github.io/philosophy.md

 * _naming things_

+* _off by one errors_

 * _cache invalidation_

-* _off by one errors_

 ### Single Responsibility Principle
 The S in SOLID states the importance of classes and modules remaining focused in their intent and application.
 Code that does one thing, and does it well, becomes trusted and employed by other developers.

 Complex software must be built on trust, and code with additional side-effects and trapdoors will not be reused.
-Code that is explicit, simple, and responsible for explicitly doing that one simple thing will be trusted and resued.
+Code that is explicit, simple, and responsible for explicitly doing that one simple thing will be trusted and reused.

 ### Software Engineering is a Team Sport
 Do not forget this; writing software means collaboration and communication.
 Like all great human works, its creation is rarely done by one tenacious individual in a long sitting.
 The myth of the lone programmer hacking out legendary code through the sheer autistic will of his own programming expertise is exactly that; a myth.
 Software is built by at least one team of people, and great software is written by a team of friends.